-Doug Bewsher was appointed to our Board on February 22, 2017.
-Since April 2014, he has been the Chief Executive Officer of Leadspace, an end-toend predictive analytics platform focused on business-to-business demand generation.
-Prior to Leadspace, from March 2012 through November 2013, Mr. Bewsher was the Chief Marketing Officer at Salesforce, the world's leading enterprise cloud software company.
-Prior to Salesforce, Mr. Bewsher was the Chief Marketing Officer for Skype from June 2010 through December 2011.
+Doug Bewsher was appointed to our Board in February 2017.
+Since 2014, he has been the Chief Executive Officer of Leadspace, an end-to-end predictive analytics platform focused on business-to-business demand generation.
+Prior to Leadspace, from 2012 through 2013, Mr. Bewsher was the Chief Marketing Officer at Salesforce, the world's leading enterprise cloud software company.
+Prior to Salesforce, Mr. Bewsher was the Chief Marketing Officer for Skype from 2010 through 2011.
 Mr. Bewsher has also held senior leadership positions on both the advisory and client side of marketing, including co-leading McKinsey's North American CRM Practice, running the San Francisco office for Digitas, and serving as Global Customer Marketing Director for Vodafone PLC.
 Mr. Bewsher received his MBA from INSEAD Paris in 1996, and his MA in Physics from Oxford University in 1989.